 This classic, refined cooking method promises a combination of caramelized flavor and long-cooked tenderness, nudged along by gentle heat and a solicitous chef.
 To braise vegetables gives them their proper due, and it's the perfect treatment for all kinds of spring produce — especially wedges of sweet fennel.
-Fennel and shallots are perfect braising partners.
-The sweet shallots offset some of the fennel’s strong, licorice flavor, and their natural sugar content helps create a beautiful glaze as the cooking liquid (orange juice in this case) evaporates into a sauce.
-A sprinkle of parsley and orange zest keeps the dish bright and spring-appropriate.
-Apple + Fennel with Pistachio + Apricot.
-It feels like we’re in the middle of things.
+Marinated Fennel and Pear Salad.
+I finally had a chance to try lemon and olive oil marinated fennel, highly recommended by a friend who also happens to be one of my favourite bloggers.

 I love fennel as it is, but the simple marinade of lemon and olive oil truly take it to a whole new level.
 I whipped up a quick lunch by adding baby spinach leaves (but you could use rocket, if you have it), thinly sliced pear and macadamia nuts to fennel I had marinated for a couple of hours in the fridge.
 Marinated Fennel and Pear Salad (serves 2) Grapefruit and Fennel Salad.
 Meillä on ollut ihanan aurinkoinen ja lämmin viikonloppu.

 Shorter posts with recipes geared toward the upcoming holidays or inspired by the plethora of produce and items I find every weekend at the farmers market.
 Depending on the time and subject at hand, some post might be shorter than others but this blog is a place of stress relief and comfort first and foremost.
 For you and for me.
-Fennel and Radicchio Winter Salad with Pecans.
-Winter salads can be wonderfully impromptu affairs.
-This one, for instance, came out of my need for a fresh salad and one expedition to the grocery store.
-Earliest spring panzanella + green stuff.
-Bold claim: classic panzanella is my favourite salad ever.
-Juicy summer tomatoes, pungent vinaigrette, tons of fresh basil, heavy pinches of salt and the bread, oh man the bread.
+For my mom too so that she can see I don't "forget to eat".
+Seriously.
+In the spirit of making it count and making something good, I want to share a side dish we have been eating twice already this week: Orange & Pastis Braised Baby Fennel.

 This is especially the case if you want other types of photos in your book, like I did.
 Here's the problem - recipes with photos get all the love.
 No photo, the recipe runs the risk of getting glazed over.
 I think I made this salad a dozen times or more during the time I was working on the book.